osmzoso/osm2sqlite/doc/doc_osm2sqlite.md

 As an example, the command
 `./route.py freiburg.db 7.853 47.995 7.862 47.995 1 route.csv`
-calculates the shortest route for pedestrians and saves a list of the route coordinates in the *route.csv* file.
+calculates the shortest route for pedestrians and saves a list of coordinates in the file *route.csv*.

 The command
 `./tools/html_leaflet_csv.py route.csv route.html`